jytime/Deep-SfM-Revisited/README.md

 This repository provides the code for our CVPR 2021 paper [Deep Two-View Structure-from-Motion Revisited](https://arxiv.org/abs/2104.00556).

-We have provided the functions for training, validating, and visualization. #_More is coming_.
+We have provided the functions for training, validating, and visualization.

 Note: some config flags are designed for ablation study, and we have a plan to re-org the codes later.
 Please feel free to submit issues if you feel confused about some parts.